 The equipment promoted as improving balance has little, if any, effect on an athlete's performance.
 Children in the initiation stage of development, such as kindergarten, might really enjoy some of these balance exercises.
 Maintaining balance on a balance board certainly involves some degree of difficulty.
-However, to claim that these exercise can positively affect sport training or that repeating some of these exercises will improve athletic performance is an insult to any good student of sport science.
+However, to claim that these exercises can positively affect sport training or that repeating some of these exercises will improve athletic performance is an insult to any good student of sport science.
 (Bompa 2012)

 For any sport, the optimal method to improve balance, proprioception, and core stability is to practice the skill itself on the same surface on which the skill will be performed during competition.
 There is little transfer between balancing skills because balance is skill specific.
 For example, having a gymnasts practice on a wobble board balance will not be improved balance on the beam.
 Similarly, having a baseball pitcher stand on a foam roller while throwing a medicine ball may not improve proprioception when throwing from a mound.
 Likewise, having a football player stand on a stability disks while performing squats may not improve core stability when running through a defensive line.
 Performing resistance exercises on stability balls, foam rollers, wobble boards, and variations of such equipment has not been shown to enhance sports related skills.
 (Willardson 2004)